juren53/HST-Metadata/Photos/Docs/HST_PDB_Metadata_Tagging_Process_from_the_S_drive.md

       ... or you can try downloading ```install-files.py``` from the HST GitHub repository and run the command ```python install-files.py ``` in the current working directory

-4. Update headers on CSV file
+4. Update headers on the CSV data file

      - select <b>```2 <cr>``` </b>